EXCLUSIVE-Boeing kept FAA in the dark on key 737 MAX design changes -U.S. IG report

 The 52-page report by the U.S. Department of Transportation's Office of Inspector General (IG), dated June 29 and set to be made public Wednesday, laid bare mistakes made by both the planemaker and FAA in the development and certification of Boeing's top-selling aircraft.

-The FAA and the IG did not immediately respond to a request for comment.
+The FAA declined to comment beyond the department's response attached to the report.
+The IG did not immediately respond to a request for comment.
 A Boeing spokesman said the company had taken steps to enhance safety and was committed to transparency.
 "When the MAX returns to service, it will be one of the most thoroughly scrutinized aircraft in history, and we have full confidence in its safety," he said.

 The IG's report is the latest of reports faulting the plane's approval, while the Justice Department has an ongoing criminal investigation.